Ivan Adžić

-Career
+Playing career

-Adžić came through the youth system of Red Star Belgrade, making his senior debut on 2 December 1989, aged 16.
-He came on as a substitute for Darko Pančev in the 3–1 league win against Spartak Subotica.
+Adžić came through the youth system of Red Star Belgrade, making his senior debut on 2 December 1989, at the age of 16.
+He came on as a substitute for Darko Pančev in a 3–1 away league win over Spartak Subotica.
 In the first half of the 1991–92 season, Adžić played on loan for Borac Banja Luka, before returning to his parent club.

+Post-playing career

-After finishing his playing career, Adžić served as assistant manager to Ratko Dostanić and Walter Zenga at Red Star Belgrade from 2004 to 2006.
+After hanging up his boots, Adžić served as assistant manager to Ratko Dostanić and Walter Zenga at Red Star Belgrade from 2004 to 2006.
 He also spent one season as manager of Montenegrin club Rudar Pljevlja.

-Adžić also served as the director of football of Red Star Belgrade for two and a half years between 2009 and 2011.
+Between 2009 and 2011, Adžić served as sporting director of Red Star Belgrade.
+He was appointed as sporting director of Železničar Pančevo in August 2022.

 Personal life

-His son, Luka, is also a footballer.